Best Mobile Loyalty Apps in USA for Small Businesses

 Consider your customers

 If your customers are unlikely to download a dedicated app, prioritize platforms with wallet integration (Perkstar, Belly).
 If they're already comfortable with loyalty apps, broader options are viable.
+High-frequency businesses like cafés benefit most from wallet-based cards since customers visit daily—our breakdown of the best loyalty apps for US coffee shops explores this in detail.

 Consider your needs